66daysofdata/Welcome-to-the-community/README.md

 To know about the code of conduct for this community visit this link: <a href = "https://github.com/66daysofdata/Code-of-conduct">Code Of Conduct</a>

-## Reason why this repo exist and a guide to get started
+## Reason why this repo exists and a guide to get started

 Check out [Ken's Jee video on youtube](https://www.youtube.com/watch?v=uXLnbdHMf8w&ab_channel=KenJee) of why he is started **#66daysofdata**

 ## 1. Familiarize with git

 If you are already here you probably know what git is.
-But, if you do not, watch this [git video tutorial](https://www.youtube.com/watch?v=SWYqp7iY_Tc&ab_channel=TraversyMedia) gear towards beginners.
+But, if you do not, watch this [git video tutorial](https://www.youtube.com/watch?v=SWYqp7iY_Tc&ab_channel=TraversyMedia) geared towards beginners.

 Also, if you want to find out more please read the [git documentation reference.](https://git-scm.com/docs)